About our programs

 Energy Generation

-MeMA-Music provides professional music, technology, art, and video production mentors to help students with their projects.
-Additionally, songwriters from the community share their experiences and knowledge with students.
+MeMA-Music provides professional music, technology, art, and video production mentors to assist with their projects.
+Additionally, songwriters from the community share their experiences and knowledge with our youth.

 Testimonials